hearmeneigh/dataset-rising/README.md

 * [stabilityai/stable-diffusion-2-1-base](https://huggingface.co/stabilityai/stable-diffusion-2-1-base)
 * [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5)

-Note that your training results will be improved if you set `--image_width` and `--image_height` to match the resolution the base model was trained with.
+Note that your training results will be improved significantly if you set `--image_width` and `--image_height` to match the resolution the base model was trained with.

 > This example does not scale to multiple GPUs.
 See the [Advanced Topics](#advanced-topics) section for multi-GPU training.